fdeblasio/pokeemerald-expansion/notes.md

 - Eventually remove RSE and/or BDSP teachable moves?
 - Merge Deoxys teachable learnsets?
 - Standardize starter stats
+- Remove Shift from mon 2 in double battle?
 - Give Zapdos, Tapu Koko, and Kilowattrel Bolt Beak?
 - For Egg Groups that share names with types, give moves of that type to Pokémon not of that type in the egg group
     - Egg moves since egg group?